 Why it matters: when a county cuts public health, pharmacies, or indigent care, those patients show up at FQHCs.

 Most counties adopt FY2026-27 budgets in June.
 Each card links to the primary source and the full intelligence item.
-Use the key dates to plan capacity ahead of the July 1 cut.
+Use the key dates to separate county service changes happening now from the signed budget's July 1, 2027 UIS/PPS planning horizon.

 Los Angeles